LLNL/RAJA/docs/sphinx/feature/view.rst

    double *A = new double [N*N]

-can be done in various ways, for example through the use of macros
+can be done in various ways, a classic manner is through macros

 .. code-block:: cpp